pbees001/InternJobSearchPortal/README.md

 Backend: PHP
 Database Mysql

+Data can be found at https://drive.google.com/drive/folders/1xjSM85NDJyLOgzdCyr2WFU5xpSqQOO1A?usp=sharing

-Scraping codes, Data has been added to this repository.
+Scraping codes has been added to this repository.
 A sample sql dump (finaldb.sql) can also be found.

 For any queries, contact priyatham.beesipogu@gmail.com